Q Station Manly, history and magnificent scenery combined

-Hello, hello and welcome to Q Station in Manly.
+Hello, hello and welcome to Q Station Manly.
 We are about to set off on a tour of this marvellous historic site.

 Now, have you got a cup of tea?
 I’ve got mine here and I recommend you get yourself a cuppa as this is a long read with lots of pictures.